Talking about metastatic cancer

 Telling people about your diagnosis

 Telling family and friends that you have metastatic cancer can be very difficult.
 It may mean dealing with their upset or worries as well as your own.
+They might find our booklet Caring for someone with cancer helpful.

 Talking to your partner